CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 ## Platform Specific Variations

 Different chains and hubs in the Cosmos ecosystem may have some variations on how migrations are done on their respective networks.
-This section will attempt to outline those.

-### Juno

-Juno uses one of the more recent editions of CosmWasm.
-As a general practice it is good to keep your `cw-multi-test` version close to the CosmWasm one but this is not required.
-Note if you do use different versions you may get varying experiences and things may still change in the most recent version.

-### Terra

-#### Using a forked `cw-multi-test`

-For a lot of use cases, `cw-multi-test` will work as-is for you and you will have a great time.
-When writing tests for certain contracts which are UST focused, you may run into issues either sending or querying NativeTokens.
-The problem here is `cw-multi-test` is a generic testing tool and Terra has some add-ons needed in order to properly mock it.

-In later versions of `cw-multi-test` it is possible to register your own querier so if you have the latest you could try to solve this issue yourself alternatively there is a repo here you can depend on which is simply a fork of `cw-multi-test` with a TerraQuerier added on.
-This allows for Terra Native coin transactions and is defined as `terra-multi-test`.

-To use `terra-multi-test` fork follow these steps:

-- Add this dep to your cargo.toml: `terra-multi-test = {git="https://github.com/astroport-fi/terra-plus", version="1.0.0", package = "terra-multi-test"}`
-- Update your tests to now use `terra_multi_test` instead of `cw_multi_test`
-- Away you go
+Refer to their respective pages and discord for more information.